nesiax/zipmedia/README.md

 The zip files can be served using this app (on the fly or static) or you can delegate the function to your webserver on a specific location.

-The app works also behind a web server thourhg https.
-(Only tested on nginx).
+The app works also behind a web server using wsgi.
+(Tested with nginx and uwsgi), see `DEPLOYMENT.txt`

 ## History